Corridor · May 2026

 Quick answer

-Greece offers the longest and most flexible retiree tax incentive in the EU — 7% flat tax on ALL foreign-source income for 15 years (Italy is 10 years; Greece is 15) with NO geographic restriction (Italy is restricted to <20K-pop southern villages; Greece applies everywhere).
-The FIP (Financially Independent Person) visa requires €3,500/mo passive income — higher than Portugal's D7 (€820) but lower than Italy's ERV-couple level (€38K+).
-Path to permanent residency at year 5; Greek citizenship at year 7 (with hard Greek language exam).
-Realistic mid-tier monthly: €1,400-€1,900 Athens solo, €1,500-€2,300 Crete couple.
-The US-Greece tax treaty has been in force since 1953 and works fine for retirees.
-EFKA national healthcare is free for legal residents.
+Greece offers the longest and most flexible retiree tax incentive in the EU — 7% flat tax on ALL foreign-source income for 15 years (vs Italy's 10 years) with NO geographic restriction (applies anywhere in Greece).
+FIP visa requires €3,500/mo passive income.
+Permanent residency at year 5; Greek citizenship at year 7 (Greek language B1 + civics — harder than PT A2).
+EFKA national health free for legal residents.
+Mid-tier monthly €1,400-€1,900 Athens solo.

 Key facts

-- €3,500/mo FIP income passive only; +20% spouse; +15% per dependent child.
+- €3,500/mo FIP income Passive only; +20% spouse; +15% per dependent child.

-- 7% flat tax for 15 YEARS longer than Italy's 10; NO geographic restriction; applies everywhere in Greece.
+- 7% flat tax for 15 YEARS Longer than Italy's 10; NO geographic restriction; applies everywhere in Greece.

 - US-Greece tax treaty (1953) Social Security US-taxed; private pensions in country of residence; FTC handles double-tax.